TotallyInformation/web-components/docs/button-send.md

  * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports
  */

-// Adjust to the correct URL - this shows how to load with uibuilder v5+
-// Alternatively, load these as scripts in html with type=module
-//import('../uibuilder/vendor/@totallyinformation/web-components/components/button-send.js')

-// Start up uibuilder
-uibuilder.start()
+import './uibuilder.esm.min.js'  // Adds `uibuilder` and `$` to globals
+import '../uibuilder/vendor/@totallyinformation/web-components/components/button-send.js'

 // No code is needed for the buttons to send messages back to Node-RED via uibuilder
 // this happens behind the scenes in the component.

 // If we want to pass a complex payload, we have to use this method
-// because element attributes can only be a string. const btn = document.getElementById('btnSend2') btn.payload = {
+// because element attributes can only be a string. const btn = $('.btnSend2') // Using uibuilders $() shortcut to document.querySelector btn.payload = {
     "a":"one",
     "b":"two"